lucywang000/clj-statecharts/docs/content/docs/actions.md

                    :actions some-action}}}
 ```

-Actions can also be a vector:
+The actions value can also be a vector, and the actions would be executed one by one.
 ```clojure
 {:on {:some-event {:target :some-state
                    :actions [action1 action2]}}}